 Rough sleepers and prisoners are the groups most commonly using Spice.
 While last year’s Psychoactive Substances Act, which made the manufacture and supply of Spice illegal, has shut down the head shops from which it could be bought in packets over the counter – largely stopping curious teenagers from buying what were then called ‘legal highs’ – this law has done little to eradicate its supply to vulnerable groups on the streets and behind bars.

 In fact, its shift underground means Spice is now more readily available from street dealers than ever.
 Still relatively cheap for its potency per bag, it is here that it has gained a foothold as the ‘psychological cosh’ of choice.

 As Spice’s street market flourishes, rough sleeping across Britain is continuing to rise.

-Government figures released last month showed the number counted sleeping on the streets on one night last Autumn had risen for the sixth year in a row – to 4,134 from 3,569 in 2015.
-It’s likely this is a significant under-estimate though, with the CHAIN network of homelessness charities counting 8,096 rough sleepers in London alone in 2015-16.
+Government figures released last month showed that the number of people counted sleeping on the streets on one night last Autumn had risen for the sixth year in a row – to 4,134 from 3,569 in 2015.
+It’s likely that this is a significant under-estimate though, with the CHAIN network of homelessness charities counting 8,096 rough sleepers in London alone in 2015-16.

-Speaking to those on the frontline – charities, homeless centres, hostels, outreach workers – it’s clear just how big a barrier Spice has become to rough sleepers progressing with their lives.
+Speaking to those on the frontline – charities, homeless centres, hostels and outreach workers – it’s clear just how big a barrier Spice has become to rough sleepers progressing with their lives.

-The people trying to help often feel out of their depth and worried for their own safety.
-They feel they are being given no option but to withdraw their help.
+The people trying to help often feel out of their depth.
+Worried for their own safety, they believe they are being given no option but to withdraw their support.